Cannon Hill State School: Setting and Landscape Features

 The established grounds comprise lawn areas, garden beds and numerous mature plantings, as well as various built landscape features such as pathways, terraces and retaining walls; integrated with the concentration of school buildings to the north and surrounding the open playing fields to the south.

 The front of the school is elevated and set back from Wynnum Road behind a fenced lawn and densely planted terraced garden beds.
 The axial siting of Block B is accentuated by the original (1915) concrete entrance pathway and stair layout from Wynnum Road.
 Mature trees including Poincianas (Delonix regia) are integrated into the front garden, with Wattle (Acacia pycnantha), Figs (Ficus), and Moreton Bay Ash (Corymbia tessellaris) scattered across the northwest corner of the site.
 Further mature plantings continue along the western boundary of the school including Figs, Eucalypts and various other species.

 Areas of asphalt are located between the school buildings, including the parade ground (now covered with astro-turf) to the south of Block A which is surrounded by concrete block retaining walls.
 A mature Mango (Mangifera indica) tree (associated with the early private residence) is located to the southwest of the parade ground.
 Several shade trees of various species, Moreton Bay Ash, Fig and Camphor Laurel (Cinnamomum camphora), form an avenue running south from Block A, in line with the driveway.

-The rectangular swimming pool (built in 1921) to the south of Block E comprises an in-ground concrete shell and surface surround.
+The rectangular swimming pool, opened 9 December 1922, to the south of Block E comprises an in-ground concrete shell and surface surround.
 A large modern amenity building has been constructed to the west end of the pool and concrete tennis and basketball courts are located to the east.

 The site slopes downwards to the south and the level playing fields are surrounded by vegetated embankments.
 A retaining wall constructed of Brisbane tuff with later additions in granite, defines the east and north extents of the grassed playing field.
 Two large figs stand on the slope between the pool and the playing field.
 Various mature plantings including Paperbarks and a Mango tree are concentrated to the southeast corner of the site around the Pre-School Centre (location of the former Teacher's Residence) and along Molloy Road.